A finite Q-bad space: Introduction

-As it is known to authors, this is the first example of a finite $\mathbb Q$-bad space.
+As far as known to the authors, this is the first known example of a finite $\mathbb Q$-bad space.

 The proof is organized as follows.
 In Section 2 we discuss technical results about power series.
-The main result of Section 2, Proposition 2.1, states that the kernel of the natural map between rational power series and coinvariants of the diagonal action of rationals on exterior square $\mathbb Q[[x]] \to \Lambda^2(\mathbb Q[[x]])_{\mathbb Q},$ given by $f\mapsto f\wedge 1,$ is countable.
-(In the proof of the proposition we sufficiently use that the group algebra $\QQ[\QQ]$ is countable.
-In the similar statement for the $\ZZ/p$-completion we should consider the mod-$p$ group algebra of the group of $p$-adic integers $\ZZ/p[\ZZ_p]$ which is uncountable.
+The main result of Section 2, Proposition 2.1, states that the kernel of the natural map between a rational power series ring and the coinvariants of the diagonal action of the rationals on the exterior square $\mathbb Q[\![x]\!] \to \Lambda^2(\mathbb Q[\![x]\!])_{\mathbb Q},$ given by $f\mapsto f\wedge 1,$ is countable.
+(In the proof of the proposition we use the fact that the group algebra $\QQ[\QQ]$ is countable.
+In the similar statement for the $\ZZ/p$-completion we should consider the mod-$p$ group algebra of the group of $p$-adic integers $\ZZ/p[\ZZ_p],$ which is uncountable.
 So this method fails for $\ZZ/p$-completions.)
-In Section 3, we consider the integral lamplighter group:
+Here In Section 3, we consider the integral lamplighter group: